0xDkXy/0xDkXy.github.io/content/about.md

 interestings are major in system area, include operating system, compilers and sofeware engineering.

-What's more, he was also a member of CSU Programming Contest Team and participate ICPC Asia and CCPC on behalf of his college.
+What's more, he was also a member of CSU Programming Contest Team and participate the programming contests of ICPC Asia and CCPC on behalf of his college.
 In ICPC Asia and CCPC, he won the Silver Medels and Bronze Medels.
 Besides, he is a member of Aurora, the CTF team of CSU and also a cyber-security lab in school of computer science.